-The Department of Campus Recreation's mission is to promote activity, wellness and development by providing high quality, inclusive experiences and facilities for the students and community of the University of Memphis.
+The Department of Campus Recreation's mission is to promote health, wellness and fitness by providing quality, inclusive programming and facilities for the University of Memphis students and community.

 R. Brad Martin

 R. Brad Martin graduated from the University of Memphis and earned an MBA from the Owen Graduate School of Management at Vanderbilt University.
 He was previously student body president at the UofM and interim UofM president in 2013-14, and has served on the UofM Board of Trustees since its inception in 2017.
 He was awarded an honorary Doctor of Letters following his time as interim president.

 "Wellness is at the core of what a great school is supposed to be all about," said R. Brad Martin.
 "There's not an element of this community [where] wellness is not impacted by the work of this great University.
 This is a physical demonstration of the incredible progress this University has made the past eight years under the transformative leadership of President (M. David) Rudd, one of the greatest educators of my lifetime and in this nation."